inqlik/inqlik_cli/README.md

     //#!c:\QlikDocs\CurrentProject\EtlApps\DataModelDebug.qvw

  This tool is fully integrated in [Sublime Text 2 plugin for QlikView scripts](http://vadimtsushko.github.io/sublime-qlikview/)

- Alternatively it may be download from [Inqlik download page] (http://inqlik.ru/downloads)
+ Alternatively it may be downloaded from [Inqlik download page] (http://inqlik.ru/downloads)